Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Methodology

 \subsection{Problem Formulation}

-In the context of our study, $\mathcal{F}^{vct}(x)$ denotes the FR model used by the victim to extract the embedding from a face image $x$.
+Let $\mathcal{F}^{vct}(x)$ denote the FR model used by the victim to extract the embedding from a face image $x$.
 We refer to $x^{s}$ and $x^t$ as the attacker and victim images, respectively.
-The objective of the impersonation attacks explored in our research is to manipulate $\mathcal{F}^{vct}$ into misclassifying $x^{adv}$ as $x^t$, while ensuring that $x^{adv}$ bears a close visual resemblance to $x^{s}$.
-To be more specific, the objective can be expressed as follows:
+The objective of the impersonation attacks explored in our research is to manipulate $\mathcal{F}^{vct}$ in order to misclassify $x^{adv}$ as $x^t$, while ensuring that $x^{adv}$ bears a close visual resemblance to $x^{s}$.

-where $\mathcal{D}$ refers to a predefined distance metric, while $\epsilon$ specifies the maximum magnitude of permissible perturbation.
 By contrast, the objective of the dodging attacks proposed in this study is to render $\mathcal{F}^{vct}(x)$ unable to identify $x^{adv}$ as $x^s$, while simultaneously ensuring that $x^{adv}$ bears a visual resemblance to $x^{s}$.
-In a manner similar to impersonation attacks, the objective of dodging attacks can be formulated as follows:

-Due to the differing objectives of the impersonation and dodging attacks, the calculation methods for the ASR also vary between the two attack types.
-When it comes to impersonation attacks on FR, the ASR can be computed as:

-where $N_p$ refers to the total number of face pairs and $t^i$ represents the impersonation attack threshold.
-For dodging attacks on FR systems, the ASR can be computed via the following formula:
+For the sake of clarity and conciseness, the detailed optimization objectives for both impersonation and dodging attacks are provided \textit{in the supplementary}.